RossMeikleham/Parallel-Mandelbrot/README.md

 Running
 =======
 usage `./mandelbrot type iterations width height`
-- **type** is either "tbb", "cilk", or "openmp", this specifies which implementation to run
+- **type** is either "tbb", "cilk", "openmp", or "none" this specifies which implementation to run
 - **iterations** are the number of iterations to run the algorithm for before drawing the result
 - **width** is the number of horizontal pixels
 - **height** is the number of vertical pixels